 To determine whether your patient has dental plan coverage and if he or she is eligible for benefits, follow these steps:

 - The doctor determines whether treatment is necessary.

 - Check the patient's dental plan eligibility and history.

 - Ensure the documentation you have is sufficient for claim submission.

 - Patient requires periodontal maintenance (D4910) 90 days later.

 You might also be interested in: Coding with Kyle: Labial veneers

-Insurance companies look to make sure your patient meets a certain criteria when the company considers a claim for scaling and root planing.
-If your patient fails to meet the criteria, or if you fail to provide supporting information when submitting the claim, you can be sure the insurance company will deny the claim for payment.
+If your patient fails to meet the criteria, or if you fail to provide supporting information when submitting the claim, you can be sure the dental plan will deny the claim for payment.

-When considering submission to your patient’s insurance company, you need to be sure you submit documentation.
-This includes periodontal charting (within six months), a clear indication if any presence of calculus, bleeding on probing, and bone loss, and recent X-rays (preferably a full mouth series).
+When considering submission to the patient’s insurance plan, you need to be sure you submit documentation.
+This includes periodontal charting (within six months); a clear indication of periodontal classification; and whether any presence of calculus, bleeding on probing, or bone loss is present.
+A full set of x-rays (preferably a full-mouth series) should be included.

 Reasons insurance companies may deny include: